emsterdam1/anRNAlab-Protocols/General/Restriction-Digest.md

   | ddH2O || **12-X**  µL |
   || **Total** | **15** µL |

-   *Restriction enzymes are not active in all buffers, be sure to check whether all enzymes used are active in chosen buffer.*
+   *Restriction enzymes are not active in all buffers, be sure to check whether all enzymes used are active in chosen buffer.*<br/>*[Quick CIP](https://www.neb.com/protocols/2019/06/04/protocol-for-dephosphorylation-of-5-ends-of-dna-using-quick-cip-neb-m0525) can be used to phosphatase simultaneously in CutSmart Buffer.*

    *If no buffer is compatible with all desired enzymes, a sequential digestion (with buffer exchange in between) is required.*